*Coach Helder may earn money or products from the companies mentioned in this post.

 The maintenance of my backpacking stoves was also very detailed.
 Components needed to soak for hours in certain cleaning solutions and the fuel tanks needed special handling.
 These stoves did a great job once you finally got them setup and working.
 Unfortunately, they certainly weren’t very efficient when it came to adding them to my go-bags.
 I would need to swap out the stoves and fuel tanks from my rucks each season.
 The need to carry replacement parts for my stoves was also annoying -but a must.

 A few years ago I came across a new line of stoves that seemed to address the issues that I was having with my current stoves.
 The new stoves were packed with very cool features.
 But what really caught my attention was the fact that the fuel for these stoves, consisted of whatever you found on the ground.
 Wood was certainly the preferred fuel source but dry grass, plants and pretty much anything else that was organic, could be used in these stoves as fuel.
+These stoves became standard-carry within my Warrior Zero Project.

 Basically, these stoves were running on biofuel and any other natural debris that you would find in the bush.
 At first, I thought that this sounded a bit to good to be true.
 But after purchasing a couple of these biofuel stoves, I knew that I had found my backpacking stove solution for both recreational as well as my emergency preparedness needs.